 About

-Dinsha Mistree is a research fellow at the Hoover Institution, where he manages the Program on Strengthening US-India Relations.
-He is also a research fellow in the Rule of Law Program at Stanford Law School, where he teaches courses on state-building and global poverty.
+Dinsha Mistree is a research fellow at the Hoover Institution, a research affiliate at Stanford’s Freeman Spogli Institute for International Studies, and a research affiliate at the Neukom Center for the Rule of Law at Stanford Law School, where he teaches courses on state building and global poverty.

 Read More